intel-lab-lkp/linux/Documentation/admin-guide/sysctl/net.rst

 ----------------------------------------------------------

-There is only one file in this directory. unix_dgram_qlen limits the max number of datagrams queued in Unix domain socket's buffer.
+There is only one file in this directory. max_dgram_qlen limits the max number of datagrams queued in Unix domain socket's buffer.
 It will not take effect unless PF_UNIX flag is specified.

+Default: 10

 3. /proc/sys/net/ipv4 - IPV4 settings